wconrad/opt_parse_builder/README.md

 end
 ```

+### Use in program suites

 This is especially useful where a suite of programs share some
 arguments in common.
 Instead of defining common arguments over and
-over, you can define them once and then reuse them in each program:
+over, you can define them once and then reuse them in each program.

+*Design note* This is the reason this library was created.
+Other
+solutions I found for sharing common CLI options required the programs
+to be part of a framework; I wanted something that worked by itself.

 ```ruby
 # common_arguments.rb